janhq/docs/blog/2024-03-19-TensorRT-LLM.md

 ## Results

-Our biggest takeaway: TensorRT-LLM is faster than llama.cpp on 4090s and 3090s with larger VRAMs.
+Our biggest takeaway: **TensorRT-LLM is up to 60% faster than llama.cpp on larger VRAMs** like the 4090s and 3090s.

 |              | 4090 Desktop | 3090 Desktop | 4060 Laptop |
 | ------------ | ------------ | ------------ | ----------- |